 Xavier Chanthavong is studying at Ontario Tech University for a Bachelor of Science in Computer Science.
 He is an avid learner and seeks to share his findings with the world.
 When he isn’t writing code or coming up with new ideas, you can find him playing guitar, or video games with his friends.
 We caught up with him to hear more on his experience using Dart/Flutter IDEs.
 Be sure to check out his LinkedIn and Github!

 Tyler Trott, who is also studying at Ontario Tech University is enrolled in the Bachelor of Science in Computer Science with a specialization in Data Science.
-Tyler was actually part of the first group of interns ever at The @ Company and has found himself as a Student Ambassador paving the way for the new wave of interns and developers!
-If he doesn’t have his nose buried into his computer, you’ll more than likely find him on the tennis court or the ski slopes!
+Tyler was actually part of the first group of interns ever at Atsign and has found himself as a Developer Advocate paving the way for the new wave of interns and developers!
+If he doesn’t have his nose buried in his computer, you’ll more than likely find him on the tennis court or the ski slopes!
 Maybe one day, he’ll figure out how to do both at the same time.
 Be sure to check out his LinkedIn and Github!

 I asked the two whether there was an IDE which focuses on development in Dart/Flutter, here are their thoughts: